dongjunnn/tp/docs/UserGuide.md

 ### Project Deadline
 * Must be in `yyyy-MM-dd` format
 * Examples: `2025-12-31`, `2025-06-15`, `2025-01-01`
+* Cannot be created with or edited to have a past date

 ### Project Name
 * Can contain any characters